luismi-sg/atom-mother-web/README.md

 # Tribute Pink Floyd - Responsive Web

-This is a replica of Netflix's Interface with a Login System on a BBDD (CRUD)
+This is a Responsive Web made as a Tribute for one of my favorites Bands.
+Pink Floyd.

 ## Live Web